Au Pair Visas for Australians

 However, the USA and many European countries do offer specific types of visas for au pairs.
 These may give you different rights and come with different rules compared to working holiday visas.
 For example, the au pair visa might let you stay in the country longer, but not permit you to do any other type of work.
 So, it’s probably a good idea to check the rules for both types and choose carefully.

 Some countries also state that you cannot work as an au pair if you have a different type of work visa.
+Others, including Greece and the Netherlands, explicitly don’t allow working holiday visa holders to work as au pairs.

 Here are some links to official government websites with information about the au pair visas offered by some of the most popular countries for Australians: